therealmuffin/synchronator/CONFIG_MANUAL.md

 #####[query section]

 Some amplifiers do not give automatic status updates.
 By setting a trigger and an appropriate interval (sec, 0 is only once at startup), a request for a status update can be issued through the interface port.
+This can also be used to set some default values at start of Synchronator (e.g. volume/input).

 #####[other sections]